Unconditional deep-water limit of the intermediate long wave equation in low-regularity: Gauge transform and Strichartz estimates

 \end{lemma} \begin{proof} The proof is essentially the same as that in \cite[Lemma 4.1]{MP}, where the low-frequency assumption ensures \eqref{dif-F-1} by Bernstein's inequality.
 For \eqref{dif-F-2}, we use $\Pbhi ( F-F^{\dag})= \dx^{-1}\Pbhi (v-v^{\dag})$ and Bernstein's inequality.
 For the low-frequencies, we use the Duhamel formulation \eqref{Duh-F}.
 The only new term is that with $\Qdl$ for which we use Lemma~\ref{Q-est}, picking up a factor of $\dl^{-1}$. \end{proof}

 For $v\in C_{T}L^{2}$ which is a solution to

 in the sense of spatial distributions for $t\in [0,T]$, we see that $F=F[v]$ in \eqref{def-F} solves

 in the sense of spatial distributions, for all $t\in [0,T]$, and where $F(0)= \int_{\R} \psi(y) \int_{y}^{x} v(0,z)dzdy$.
 However, the formal computations deriving \eqref{eq-w} are only easily justified for sufficiently high-regularity $v\in C_{T}H^{s}$.
 For $v\in C_{T}L^2$, we need to justify that the gauged variable $w$ is a distributional solution to \eqref{eq-w}.
 This can be done by following the arguments in \cite[Remark 2.7]{MP-2023}, themselves originating in \cite{Kishimoto}.
-The idea is to consider frequency truncated $v_{\leq N}:= \P_{\leq N} v$ for some $N\in 2^{\N}$, define a corresponding spatial antiderivative $F_{\leq N}$ and gauged variable $w_{\leq N}$, and to pass to the limit as $N\to \infty$ in the resulting equation for $w_{\leq N}$.
-In the presence of the depth parameter $0<\dl<\infty$, the only new estimate required is:
+The idea is to consider frequency truncated $v_{\leq N}:= \P_{\leq N} v$ for some $N\in 2^{\N}$, define a corresponding spatial antiderivative $F_{\leq N}$ and gauged variable $w_{\leq N}$, and to pass to the limit in $C_{T}H^{-2}_{x}$ as $N\to \infty$ in the resulting equation for $w_{\leq N}$.
+In the presence of the depth parameter $0<\dl<\infty$, \eqref{error-2} with $\s_2=0$ allows to pass to the limit in $C_{T}L^2_{x}$ for the last term on the right-hand side of \eqref{eq-w}.
+Moreover, by Lemma \ref{est-error}, the gauge transformation $w$ of the solution $v$ solves